-- have a valid passport; - be enrolled as a full-time student and in attendance at the school that issued the Form I-20; - report address changes within 10 days; - maintain a cumulative GPA sufficient to remain in good academic standing with the University; - ❖ Students who are not making Satisfactory Academic Progress (SAP) may be placed on academic probation, the terms of which include a designated time frame in which the student must return their GPA to SAP standards or be dismissed from the University. - ❖ If an international student is dismissed from the University, SSU must report the dismissal to the Department of Homeland Security. - notify the Designated School Official (DSO) prior to traveling outside the USA; - notify the DSO upon applying for change of nonimmigrant status; - notify the DSO upon approval of an adjustment of status to an immigrant; - consult with the DSO about possible program extension (if needed).
+- have a valid passport; - be enrolled as a full-time student and in attendance at the school that issued the Form I-20; - report address changes within 10 days; - maintain a cumulative GPA sufficient to remain in good academic standing with the University; - ❖ Students who are not making Satisfactory Academic Progress (SAP) may be placed on academic probation, the terms of which include a designated time frame in which the student must return their GPA to SAP standards or be dismissed from the University. - ❖ If an international student is dismissed from the University, the DSO must report the termination to SEVIS. - notify the Designated School Official (DSO) prior to traveling outside the USA; - notify the DSO upon applying for change of nonimmigrant status; - notify the DSO upon approval of an adjustment of status to an immigrant; - consult with the DSO about possible program extension (if needed).